 Old Market – The charming few blocks of brick road in the Old Market is worth a stroll when the weather’s right.
 Check out this post about free things to do in the Old Market or learn about this urban walking labyrinth that takes you on a self-guided tour of the district.

 Omaha Children’s Museum – Each summer, the museum has two temporary exhibits that make a visit exciting even for regular.
-This year, the exhibits are “America to Zanzibar: Muslim Cultures Near and Far” and “Fairytale Land.”
-Currently closed.
+This year, the exhibits will be “Game On” and “Fairytale Land.”

 Omaha’s Henry Doorly Zoo & Aquarium – Some of the zoo’s best attractions for kids are open in the summer, including Alaskan Adventure (a huge spray ground) and Children’s Adventure Trails.
 The zoo’s other seasonal activities, from Stingray Beach and Skyfari, are in full swing in the summer, too.

 Strategic Air Command & Aerospace Museum – Technically, it’s not in Omaha, but don’t overlook an afternoon at Strategic Air Command & Aerospace Museum in Ashland, Neb.
 If your kid loves planes (or you do), it’s worth exploring.
 There’s also an educational kid’s area to check out.
 Open with restrictions.